dwf/rescued-scipy-wiki/PyLab.rst

 There is a package called `SAGE <http://sage.math.washington.edu/sage/>`_ which aims for almost exactly the same goals as PyLab.
 However, it is even more extreme than the PyLab vision outlined here, because SAGE includes many third party programs for cutting-edge support of symbolic computation.
 It also makes some incompatible changes to the Python syntax.

-SAGE is built from a core of Python, IPython, and NumPy_.
-In a `posting <http://arcknowledge.com/gmane.comp.mathematics.sage.devel/2006-12/msg00111.html>`_ to the SAGE developer list, the lead SAGE developer, William Stein, described how he wishes NumPy_ and SciPy_ would follow more consistent documentation standards.
-Shortly thereafter Travis Oliphant committed the documentation standard which should be used in NumPy_ and SciPy_. **By slowly working the docstring documentation into a consistent state, PyLab can form a more consistent and usable foundation for SAGE.**
+SAGE is built from a core of Python, IPython, and NumPy.
+In a `posting <http://arcknowledge.com/gmane.comp.mathematics.sage.devel/2006-12/msg00111.html>`_ to the SAGE developer list, the lead SAGE developer, William Stein, described how he wishes NumPy and SciPy would follow more consistent documentation standards.
+Shortly thereafter Travis Oliphant committed the documentation standard which should be used in NumPy and SciPy. **By slowly working the docstring documentation into a consistent state, PyLab can form a more consistent and usable foundation for SAGE.**

 .. ############################################################################